halkyard/lh/turtle-objects.md

 ---
+layout: default
 title: Turtle
 description: Everything in Python is an object
 ---
-# Introduction to python objects through Turtle graphics
+## Introduction to python objects through Turtle graphics
 Everything in Python is an object.
-We'll use the turtle demo to explore basic data types because:
+We'll explore the basic object types using the turtle [demo](https://docs.python.org/3/library/turtle.html#module-turtledemo) because:
 *   it can be boring to learn building blocks without making anything
 *   it helps to visualize abstract concepts with concrete examples